 With the face-paced lives we all have come to lead, it’s difficult to make time for these things.
 But the less time we make for food, the unhealthier our bodies and minds become.
 Regularly practicing mindful eating can help repair a broken relationship with food, whether it’s being fearful of eating carbohydrates, worrying if a certain meal is going to make you gain weight, or obsessing over the need to eat “clean,” for example.
-When we start to appreciate food for what it is and what it does, we loosen the reigns on those harmful behaviors, begin to enjoy eating again and watch that little devil on your shoulder disappear.
+When we start to appreciate food for what it is (nutrition) and what it does (give us energy), we loosen the reigns on those harmful behaviors, begin to enjoy eating again and watch that little devil on your shoulder disappear.
 And while mindful eating isn’t necessarily meant to help you lose weight, you may find that weight loss occurs without you trying.

 1. Pause before eating.